leafsphp/new-docs/leaf/v/2.4/http/response.md

 ## json

-Json, a new method in v2.4 beta, just as the name suggests allows you output json as a reponse.
+Json, a new method in v2.4, just as the name suggests allows you output json as a reponse.
 It is supposed to be a replacement for the `respond` and `respondWithCode` methods, as such, comes with the functionality of both of them.

 It takes in 4 parameters: